 The main display has a battery indicator (0-99 percent).
 The LED ring on the handle is reminiscent of Hypervolt.
 We are not so sure the battery will go the distance.

-Again, budget devices tend to save on batteries.
-We also spotted a number of negative reviews from buyers who complained that the device suddenly stopped working.
+Again, from our experience, budget devices tend to save on batteries.
+In fact, we also spotted a number of negative reviews from buyers who complained that the device suddenly stopped working.
 For instance, here and here.
 Obviously, we’ll have to wait and see.

 Warranty, Price, and, is it Worth it?

-We didn’t see any warranty information.
+We didn’t see any warranty information inside the case.
 We are assuming it’s a 1-year warranty and nothing more.
 Many cheap massage guns tend to have a 1-year cover.
 We prefer brands like Ekrin and Lifepro that provide a life cover for all their devices.

 Sharper Image Power Percussion Alternatives